brewster/auger/README.md

 ## Configuration Examples
 * please see cfg/examples for some included tests that you can make use of and learn from to write your own
 * to run through an example, let's take a look at the included elasticsearch.rb

+> We'll require json for this particular test (as the elasticsearch api outputs in json)
+> The project name is defined, then we specify the hosts we're going to test, which
+> can be a regex, for example ```hosts elasticsearch-d[01-08]```
+> The protocol is http, port 9200... pretty easy so far.

 ```ruby
 require 'json'